kanatea/mountain-biking/README.md

 - **Submit ratings and reviews:** Users are able to submit reviews and ratings on trails.
 - **Search trails based on location:** Users can search for trails based on their location or specific cities within Madeira, with adjustable distance ranges.
 - **Report issues:** Users are able to report issues or submit maintenance requests on trails.
--** Search trails based on name:** Users can utilize the search bar to look up trails by name.
+- **Search trails based on name:** Users can utilize the search bar to look up trails by name.

 ## Setup and Execution